sathomas/jsDataV.is/src/text/ch7/01-chart.md

 ### Step 7: Answer Users' Questions

-Whenever we create a visualization, it's a good idea to anticipate questions that users might ask when they view it.
+Whenever you create a visualization, it's a good idea to anticipate questions that users might ask when they view it.
 In our example so far, we've presented a data set that leads to Hubble's Law.
 But we haven't (yet) shown how well the data fits that law.
 Since that is such an obvious question, let's answer it right on the chart itself.

-The current estimate for Hubble's Constant (<span class="smcp">H0</span>) is about 70 km/s/Mpc.
+The current estimate for the Hubble Constant (<span class="smcp">H0</span>) is about 70 km/s/Mpc.
 To show how that matches the data on our chart, we can create a line graph with that slope beginning at the point (0,0).
 A single <span class="smcp">SVG</span> `<line>` is all that's required.
 Once again we rely on the <span class="smcp">D3</span>.js scales to define the line's coordinates.

 ``` {.javascript .numberLines}
 chart.append("line")